mehdi-mirzapour/Emotional_Speech_Recognition/README.md

 # Emotional_Speech_Recognition
-This repository contains the implementatin for the paper "Emotional Speech Recognition with Pre-trained Deep Visual Models" which will be updated very soon.
+This repository will contain the implementatin for the paper "Emotional Speech Recognition with Pre-trained Deep Visual Models" very soon.